thebeliever1812/personal-portfolio/README.md

 ## 📖 About

-I’m **Basir Ahmad**, a passionate Full‑Stack Web Developer.
+I’m **Basir Ahmad**, a passionate Frontend Web Developer.
 This site showcases my skills, projects, and contact info in a clean, modern UI built with Next.js and TypeScript.

 ---